zoundibona/K8sWebhook/README.md

 # REQUIREMENTS

+There two ways to run the webhook server, you can run as external server like I did or run it as POD running within the same cluster
+For this setup the webhook is running as external server.
-When the API server receives a request the API server will trigger the webhook running the flask script, the API server as of 1.30 version requires https to reach the webhook server
+When the API server receives a request the API server will trigger the webhook running the flask script, the API server as of 1.30 version requires https to reach the webhook server.

 It means that the server must have private key and SSL certificate.
 The API server will also need the CA certificate to verify the server certificate.
 So here a CA certificate and key have been created and used to sign server certificate